joncamfield/satcommthreats/en.md

 “Over the weekend of February 19, transmissions from two television satellites that served a wide range of news programming to Libya and the region were disrupted by jamming, according to the Lebanese Telecommunications Regulatory Authority.
 And on February 21, Al Jazeera accused Libya of jamming its satellite transmissions in the region, and stated that it had conclusively identified the jamming as emanating from an LAJ intelligence services building south of Tripoli. <br />Satellite telecommunications were not immune to LAJ disruption and denial efforts, which were likely targeted against the use of satellite telephones like the Thuraya handset, which were widely used in Libya.
 On February 25, Thuraya accused Libya of having engaged in a week’s worth of jamming of the Thuraya-2 satellite that provided satellite phone and data connectivity to Thuraya devices within Libya.
 Shortly thereafter, Thuraya announced that its technical efforts had restored voice services to much of Libya.
 Nevertheless, users of Thuraya phones continued to experience substantial difficulty connecting throughout the revolution.”<br /> -- *Scott-Railton, John (January 2013) [Revolutionary Risks: Cyber Technology and Threats in the 2011 Libyan Revolution](https://digital-commons.usnwc.edu/cgi/viewcontent.cgi?referer=&httpsredir=1&article=1012&context=ciwag-case-studies) U.S. Naval War College Digital Commons / CIWAG Case Studies.*
 {: .notice}

+"When HawkEye 360 analysts examined Ukraine over the past four months, they discovered continued and increased GPS interference across the region.
+The data showed extensive GPS interference in November 2021 along the boundary of the pro-Russian separatist-controlled regions in Luhansk and Donetsk.
+Open-source information confirmed Unmanned Aerial Vehicles (UAVs) operating in the area were disrupted due to lost GPS connections… And in February 2022, HawkEye 360 detected GPS interference along the border between Ukraine and Belarus, shortly before the Russian invasion started." <br /> --*HawkEye360 Press Release, (March 4 2022), [HawkEye 360 Signal Detection Reveals GPS Interference in Ukraine](https://www.he360.com/hawkeye-360-signal-detection-reveals-gps-interference-in-ukraine/) he360.com*

 "Jamming can also occur accidentally: in 2015, U.S. military officials noted they were unintentionally jamming satellite communications an average of 23 times per month.
 Purposeful jamming can be difficult to differentiate from accidental interference, making attribution more challenging."<br /> -- *Velkovsky, Pavel; Mohan, Janani; and Simon, Maxwell (April 03 2021) [Satellite Jamming](https://ontheradar.csis.org/issue-briefs/satellite-jamming/) On the radar / CSIS.*
 {: .notice}